-Vegetable pulao, or subzi pulao, is a very common rice dish served across India, particularly where there was a Mughlai influence.
+Vegetable pulao, or sabzi pulao, is a common rice dish served throughout India, particularly where there was a Mughlai influence.

-This is our family version, and most likely came from the time the family was in Kolkatta, or Calcutta as it was known then, and the cook was from Hyderabad.
-It seems typical of that local style.
+This is our family version, and most likely came from the time the family was in Kolkatta, or Calcutta as it was known then.
+The cook was from Hyderabad and the recipe is typical of Hyderabadi cuisine.

 This recipe can be easily scaled up for cooking in larger quantities.
 The key ratios are that you always use twice as much stock as rice, by volume, and that you use not more than 1-1½ cups of diced vegetables to each cup of rice.